Tapedar College To Be Converted Into Revenue Training Academy - UrduPoint

 Makhddom Mahboob said that the work of preparing in-house software applications on E-stamping and E-registration was going on slow, he directed Member (R&S) to expedite the work so that concerned staff could be sent for training to launch new system.

-He added that they would have to apply for the certificate after getting their necessary verification and bio-metric in concerned Pakistan embassy.
+He said that they would have to apply for the certificate after getting their necessary verification and bio-metric in concerned Pakistan embassy.

 The minister was given a detailed briefing on the BOR website and the method how a common person could register in the BOR portal to avail the computerized services.